MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Multiple-selection-List-Boxes.md

 ---
 description: This article shows how to create a multiple-selection list box control using the .NET Framework form-building features in Windows PowerShell. ms.date: 12/08/2022
-title: Multiple selection List Boxes
+title: Multiple selection list boxes
 ---
-# Multiple-selection List Boxes
+# Multiple-selection list boxes

 > This sample only applies to Windows platforms.